TheRiot90/riot-homelab/README.md

 A few problems that weren't solved by copy-pasting a tutorial:

-**HC Monitor player counting** — Arma 3 server logs are noisy.
-The word "disconnected" contains "connected", so naive grep would double-count every disconnect.
-Antistasi mission scripts emit their own "Player disconnected" log lines that look identical to real server events but aren't.
-The solution was combining a regex negative lookbehind `[^dis]connected` with a pipe character filter `grep -v "|"` to cleanly separate real server events from mission script logs.

-**Arma 3 on Linux** — Workshop mods downloaded via SteamCMD are not guaranteed to have lowercase filenames.
-Linux is case-sensitive.
-Arma 3 on Linux requires all mod files to be lowercase or it refuses to load them.
-Built a script that recursively lowercases every filename in every mod directory.

 **Immich storage overflow** — 42,000 photos and videos exceeded available SSD space mid-sync.
 Solved by reformatting a spare 1TB external drive as ext4, mounting it persistently via fstab with the `nofail` flag, and live-migrating Immich's data directory by updating the Docker Compose volume mapping and restarting the container without data loss.

-**SteamCMD install location inconsistency** — `force_install_dir` in SteamCMD reliably sets the install path for `app_update` commands but inconsistently for `workshop_download_item` commands, causing mods to split across two directories.
-Solved by consolidating all workshop content post-download and building a modset system that references content by symlink rather than absolute path.

-**Arma 3 server monitoring** — Standard Uptime Kuma monitor types both failed.
-The Steam Game Server monitor requires SteamAPI which the dedicated server intentionally runs without — it returns `Steam API Key not found` regardless of server state.
-The TCP Port monitor fails because Arma 3 uses UDP not TCP — port 2302 refuses TCP connections even when the server is running.
-The solution was a Push monitor — a cron job that runs every minute, checks whether the arma3server systemd service is active, and sends a heartbeat to Uptime Kuma only when confirmed running.
-An additional lesson emerged: server-side scripts must use direct IP addresses rather than local DNS names.
-Pi-hole runs on the same machine it's resolving addresses for, causing split-horizon DNS issues where the server can't reliably resolve its own domain names.

----

-## Roadmap

-- [ ] DeSEC.io domain + Let's Encrypt SSL for proper HTTPS
-- [ ] Vaultwarden fully operational (requires HTTPS)
-- [ ] SSH hardening (key-based auth only)
-- [ ] File sharing solution (Filebrowser or Samba)
-- [ ] Discord bot in Python for cousin server management
-- [ ] GitHub Actions for automated deployment documentation
-- [ ] Phase 2: UCG-Max firewall, proper network segmentation, VLANs
-- [ ] Phase 3: Dedicated Unraid NAS, migrate all services, Arma 3 to Ubuntu VM

 ---